lucax88x/PrimitiveObsession/README.md

 builder.RegisterInstance(new MyConfig().LoadFromConfigfile());
 ```

-so that you can easily inject it, instead of injecting primitive values:
+so that you can easily inject it, as a glorified configuration parameters repository:

 ```csharp
 class Foo